Imputation estimators for unnormalized models with missing data

-Then, we fitted the truncated GGM \eqref{tGGM} to $\{x_i\}_{i=1}^{n}$ by using FINCE and FISCORE with 100 imputations.
+Then, we fitted the truncated GGM by using FINCE and FISCORE with 100 imputations.
 We used ${\rm N}(0,2)$ truncated to the positive orthant as the proposal distribution for missing entries.
-In FINCE, we generated $n=1000$ noise samples $\{y_i\}_{i=1}^{n}$ from the product of the coordinate-wise exponential distributions with the same mean as $\{x_i\}_{i=1}^{n}$.
+In FINCE, we generated $n=1000$ noise samples from the product of the coordinate-wise exponential distributions with the same mean as the data.

-We determined the graph $G$ by collecting all edges $(i,j)$ such that the 95 \% confidence interval of $(\Sigma^{-1})_{ij}$ did not include zero.
-Figure~\ref{fig_GGM} shows the result of one realization.
+We determined graph $G$ by collecting all edges $(i,j)$ for which the 95 \% confidence interval of $(\Sigma^{-1})_{ij}$ did not include zero.
+Figure~\ref{fig_GGM} presents the result of one realization.

-We calculated the proportions of falsely selected edges (false positive) and falsely unselected edges (false negative) in 100 realizations.
-The results are given in Table~\ref{tab:ggm}.
-It shows that the coverage probabilities of the confidence intervals are approximately equal to 95\% in both FINCE and FISCORE.
+Table~\ref{tab:ggm} shows the proportions of falsely selected edges (false positive) and falsely unselected edges (false negative) in 100 realizations.
+The coverage probabilities of the confidence intervals are approximately equal to 95\% in both FINCE and FISCORE.